levysantanna/libreantitheft/BUSINESS_RULES.md

 - **Authentication**: Each device has a unique secret key for OsmAnd integration
 - **Naming**: Users can assign custom names to their devices
 - **Status**: Devices can be activated/deactivated by their owners
+- **URL Persistence**: Device URLs are automatically saved and persist across system restarts

+#### Device URL Configuration
+- **Automatic Creation**: Device configurations are created automatically when devices are registered
+- **Default URLs**: System generates default URLs based on server configuration
+- **Customization**: Users can update server URL, WebSocket URL, and API endpoint
+- **Persistence**: All URL configurations are stored in the database and survive system restarts
+- **Migration**: Existing devices without configurations can be migrated using the migration endpoint
+- **Validation**: URL formats are validated before saving
+- **Version Control**: Configuration changes are timestamped for audit purposes

 #### Device Limits
 - **No Hard Limit**: Users can register unlimited devices (can be restricted in future)